-Significantly accelerate action to address governance barriers to implementation, and mobilize access to investments and resources that support the Declaration targets; this includes sharing approaches and learnings in recognising funding and governance mechanisms for delivering urban nature solutions.
+Significantly accelerate action to address governance barriers to implementation, and mobilize access to investments and resources that support the Accelerator targets; this includes sharing approaches and learnings in recognising funding and governance mechanisms for delivering urban nature solutions.

-- Mitigation and compensation measures for new real estate projects focused on green areas. - Permanent communication route through Social Networks of the "Good Citizen" focused on raising awareness of the importance of caring for the environment - Each year, neighbours and the government will be involved in the 100 parks program. - Participation in the metropolitan Environmental Tables, positioning the trees as a fundamental and patrimonial element of the City.
+- Mitigation and compensation measures for new real estate projects focused on green areas. - Permanent communication route through Social Networks of the "Good Citizen" focused on raising awareness of the importance of caring for the environment - Each year, neighbours and the government will be involved in the 100 parks programme. - Participation in the metropolitan Environmental Tables, positioning the trees as a fundamental and patrimonial element of the City.

-The municipality of Guadalajara is made up of 13 managements through which we have a closer and more organized contact with citizens to participate in events and join the environmental care campaigns.
-An example of this are the plantations carried out each year in the rainy season, since they are carried out hand in hand with the citizens and summoning the neighbors.
+The municipality of Guadalajara consists of 13 departments, each facilitating closer and more organized engagement with citizens to participate in events and environmental conservation campaigns.
+An illustration of this is the annual tree planting activities conducted during the rainy season, where citizens are actively involved and neighbors are summoned to participate.

-On the other hand, since 2020, we have been operating the 100 parks program, which includes public spaces of the municipality.
-In addition to generating new green spaces, the program improves and takes care of the current spaces as well.
+Since 2020, the city has been operating the 100 parks programme, which includes public spaces of the municipality.
+In addition to generating new green spaces, the programme improves and takes care of the current spaces.

-Another governance exercise will be to carry out the Municipal Development Plan, putting sustainability as one of the transversal axes.
+Another governance endeavor entails the formulation of the Municipal Development Plan, with sustainability positioned as one of the overarching pillars.

-There is ongoing collaboration with IMEPLAN, with whom, in alliance with C40, the Metropolitan Climate Action Plan (PACmetro) has been carried out, which will dictate the lines of action to be followed to mitigate climate change.
-This document was produced with the participation of the government, academia and non-governmental organizations.
+Ongoing collaboration with IMEPLAN has led to the development of the Metropolitan Climate Action Plan (PACmetro) in partnership with C40.
+This plan will outline the strategies to mitigate climate change, with contributions from government, academia, and nongovernmental organizations.
 Complete a baseline natural vegetation inventory and undertake natural capital accounting to raise awareness of the associated value of urban nature with particular emphasis on climate hazard risk reduction.

-- Georeferencing of all the new green areas of the municipality - information that will serve to make a plan to increase these spaces, in all areas of the city, especially in areas with a scarcity of trees and / or heat islands. - 100% characterization of green public spaces
+- Georeferencing of all the new green areas of the municipality - information that will serve to make a plan to increase these spaces, in all areas of the city, especially in areas with a scarcity of trees and/or heat islands. - 100% characterization of green public spaces - Physical tree census of 50% of the territory. - It will intervene with the greening of the area of 100% of the parks together with neighbors and the government in the 100 parks programme. - Construction of 80 Pocket Parks, converting paved spaces into permeable spaces and 80 parklets

-- Physical tree census of 50% of the territory. - It will intervene with the greening of the area of 100% of the parks together with neighbors and the government in the 100 parks program. - Construction of 80 Pocket Parks, converting paved spaces into permeable spaces and 80 parklets. - In this regard, as mentioned above, the City has LiDAR technology, which carried out a digital tree census, this system and the information obtained are freely accessible.
+In this context, as previously mentioned, the City utilizes LiDAR technology to conduct a digital tree census, and both the system and the resulting data are freely accessible.